dCO2/Dendron-for-Pubd-Notes/notes/same tree - leetcode 100.md

 id: k6x1pxjfj7oldhylm7xxfo0
 title: same tree - leetcode 100
 desc: ''
-updated: 1687202933436
+updated: 1687301779385
 created: 1687173247651
 ---

-At the time I was just beginning to properly understand how the code for recursion should play out when implementing one, I attempted the [Same Tree (Easy) Leetcode problem](https://leetcode.com/problems/same-tree/) with the following accepted solution in C++:
+At the time I began properly understanding how the code for recursion should play out when implementing one, I attempted the [Same Tree (Easy) Leetcode problem](https://leetcode.com/problems/same-tree/) with the following accepted solution in C++:

 ```cpp
 /**